vskrip/twitter-clone-api/README.md

 After that, you should be able to see tables with data on your local MySQL Server.

+## Third Part Libraries Installation

+The github repository does not contains third-part libraries.
+For they isntallation you need to use next command:

+`composer update --prefer-dist`

 ## Running the Project

 Start project with the next command: